makrai/notes/angelov2008-topic-umap-hdbscan.md

     high level summaries of a large collection of documents, search for documents of interest, and group similar documents together
 * Topics are often thought of as discrete values, such as politics, science
-  * hE, any of these topics can be further subdivided into many other sub-topics
+  * hE, any of these topics can be further subdivided into sub-topics
   * a topic like politics can overlap with other topics, such as health
     * both share the sub-topic of health care
   * topics, their combinations or variations can be